 Brands in Motion 2018 Global Study

-WE Buchan Blog and News: Brands in Motion
+Blog and News: Brands in Motion

 WE COMMUNICATIONS' BRANDS IN MOTION 2018 GLOBAL STUDY: ESCALATING CONSUMER EXPECTATIONS PUSH BRANDS TO DELIVER ON INNOVATION, ETHICAL RESPONSIBILITY AND FUNCTIONALITY

 97 percent of global consumers demand ethical use of technology

 Australia — Sept.
 13, 2018 — WE Buchan today released results from WE Communications' Brands in Motion 2018 global study.
 The data revealed that consumers worldwide continue to demand innovation — but now, in response to increasing technology-based fears, they’re attaching strong new stipulations to these expectations, chief among them the requirement that brands use technology ethically and responsibly.